Carter Ledyard & Milburn’s Capital Markets and Leveraged Finance practice group has extensive experience in:

 - Exchange traded funds in the structuring, initial offering and follow-on offerings of equity securities.

-Lawyers in our Capital Markets and Leveraged Finance Group adopt a multi-disciplinary approach and work closely with colleagues in the firm’s other practice areas, including M&A; private equity; tax; regulation of broker-dealers; employment law and employee benefits; insolvency and creditors’ rights; banking and commercial lending; corporate trust; intellectual property; environmental law; real estate; litigation; internal investigations; and white-collar crime and defense.
+Lawyers in our Capital Markets and Leveraged Finance Group adopt a multi-disciplinary approach and work closely with colleagues in the firm’s other practice areas, including banking and commercial lending; M&A; private equity; tax; regulation of broker-dealers; employment law and employee benefits; insolvency and creditors’ rights; corporate trust; intellectual property; environmental law; real estate; and litigation.

 Capital Markets and Leveraged Finance Transactions